Discussing Torah matters because the Torah matters

 9. The Holy Spirit is not held responsible if you are unwilling to respond.
 See 24:8.

 14. You and the Holy Spirit go on a journey together.
 On their return to Abraham and Isaac, note the dynamic between Eliezer and Rebekah.
 Eliezer is returning to a familiar place while Rebekah is venturing toward her new home, a home she has never seen.
-She follows Eliezer wherever he takes her.
+She follows Eliezer wherever he guides her.
 Even though she has not laid eyes on the son yet, already she is his bride.

 16. The Holy Spirit serves the Son and His purposes.
 Eliezer may manage Abraham’s estate, but Isaac is the owner of that estate.
 There is a similar dynamic between the Holy Spirit and Jesus.
 The Holy Spirit may manage certain affairs, but everything ultimately belongs to the Son.
 Reference John 16:13-15 where the Son says, “When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his own authority . . .
 He will glorify me, for he will take what is mine and declare it to you.
 All that the Father has is mine; therefore I said that he will take what is mine and declare it to you.”
 The authority belongs to the Son.

 17. You learn your testimony through the voice of the Holy Spirit.
 In Genesis 24, Eliezer and Rebekah meet at a well and then go to her house.
-At her house, their special encounter at the well is relayed to her family.
+At her house, their special encounter is relayed to her family.
 As Rebekah listens to Eliezer retell the story of their encounter, she comes to understand more about herself.
 Think about it: back when she was drawing water for the camels, she focused only on the task at hand.
 She had no idea what would come of her actions.
 She doesn’t put it all together until she hears it through Eliezer’s voice as he recounts the events to others.
 Something special then takes place.
 It works the same way with our own testimony.
 Any time we reflect on our past and consider how God brought us to Him, we recount certain moments that, at the time, may have seemed mundane or commonplace.
 But later we perceive them differently.
 Those moments become special to us once we hear them through the voice of the Spirit.

 18. The Holy Spirit introduces you to the Son.
 During her journey with Eliezer, Rebekah does not see Isaac.
 She merely anticipates meeting him in person.
 Finally, at the end, she lays eyes on him in the distance.
 She asks Eliezer, “Who is that man walking toward us?”
 And Eliezer says, “That is my master.”
 I love this so much because we journey toward a Messiah whom we have never met in person.
 But we come to know Him in advance through what the Spirit reveals to us as we walk together.
 In time, the Spirit will introduce us to one another in person.